Graduate Education Admissions

 (iii) Analytical Writing - 4.0.

 c.
-If alternative certification, must pass the PRAXIS II content exam in respective discipline.
+For MAT (except LBD and ESL), must pass the PRAXIS II content exam in respective discipline.

 Transfer of Credits: With approval of the Dean of the School of Education and the Registrar, a student may transfer up to nine semester hours of prior work toward the master’s degree.
 Only courses with a grade of B or better may be transferred.
 These credits must have been completed at a regionally-accredited graduate school.
 Transfer courses must be equivalent to Asbury University courses.